A 10-Step Guide to Seamless Accounting System Migration

 7. Test Drive Before Buy

 If the vendor offers a trial run, use it.
 If the vendor offers a free plan, register it.
-If the vendor doesn’t have either of those, ask for a demo.
-Don’t buy a cat in the bag, you have the right to know what you are spending your money on.
-And if you feel like it is the system for you, we suggest that you send a small portion of data to the system using our migration wizard.
+If the vendor doesn’t have either, ask for a demo.
+Don’t buy a cat in the bag; you have the right to know what you spend your money on.
+If you feel like it is the system for you, we suggest you send a small portion of data to the system using our migration wizard.
 It will send a small chunk of your stuff to the target platform, free of charge, mind you, and see whether the tool processes the data correctly.

 Accounting Migration